darciopacifico/enablecache/README.md

 ```
 Check your Redis registries after.
 Some new keys was stored.

-Setup and start a cache spot in a `func init(){...}` rather, and allways call at the end of yor program, or when need to sincronize pending operations.
+Allways call `cacheSpot.WaitAllParallelOps()` at the end of yor program, or when need to sincronize pending store operations.

 ### Used in Production
-Currently in production in a big retailer e-commerce environment.
+Currently in production in a big retailer e-commerce environment ;-)

 ### Performance
-Proved performance for almost 300 simultaneous requests per 1Gb RAM / 1 CPU Core.
-No leaks, very low processor overhead.
+Proved performance for almost 300 simultaneous requests per 1Gb RAM and 1 CPU Core.
+No leaks, minimum CPU overhead.

 ### Detailed function
 Independent and cohesive layers, with well defined interfaces.